The Role of Positive Reinforcement in Early Childhood

 6. Be Genuine: Ensure that praise and rewards are genuine.
 Children can tell when compliments are insincere, which reduces their effectiveness.

-By incorporating positive reinforcement into early childhood education, we help children develop a strong foundation of self-worth, good behavior, and a lifelong love of learning.
+By incorporating positive reinforcement into early childhood education, we help children develop a strong foundation of self-worth, good behaviour, and a lifelong love of learning.

 Enquire Now or Call Us On 1300 088 520